DrLex0/quake-frogbots/waypoint/README.md

 The v2 Frogbot offers a solution for this scenario, consisting of 2 parts:
 1. **Exclusive node** marker type.
    Set this on the markers of the one-way path going from the switch to the door.
 As with the other node types, set display mode `Z` to “Display type,” and use `V` to select `exclusive node`.
 Then activate the marker and right-click (`MOUSE2`).
-2. **Exclusive door** pseudo-path mode.
+2. **Linked door** pseudo-path mode.
-   Connect an `exclusive door` path between the exclusive markers nearest to the door, towards (one of) the door's marker(s).
+   Connect a `linked door` path between the exclusive markers nearest to the door, towards (one of) the door's marker(s).
 As often, `NOCLIP` and closest marker mode are your friends here because the door marker will likely be inside a wall.
 Only do this for the exclusive markers closest to the door—if the bot is near the switch anyway, it is better to again push it.

 This works as follows.
 The bot will:
 - ignore touching an `exclusive node` marker, _unless:_
   - when coming from another marker, following a path that has this exclusive node as its destination;
-  - when this node has an `exclusive door` pseudo-path towards a door marker, and that door is currently open;
+  - when this node has a `linked door` pseudo-path towards a door marker, and that door is currently open;
 - ignore _all_ other markers except the `exclusive node` as soon as it starts following a path towards this node.
 Because of risk of forever getting stuck, there is a deadline of _3 seconds_ to reach the exclusive node, the bot will resume its usual business if this deadline expires.

 When the bot exits an exclusive path, in other words when it decides to move from an exclusive marker towards a non-exclusive marker, the `exclusive door` mechanism is instantly suppressed for 4 seconds, to allow the bot to exit through the same door without being forced back in.